-“Service” means a Snowflake software-as-a-service offering made generally available and ordered by Customer as set forth in an Order Form.
+“Service” means a Snowflake software-as-a-service offering made generally available and ordered by or for Customer as set forth in an Order Form.

-“Snowflake” means Snowflake Inc. or its Affiliate which executes an Order Form that is governed by this Agreement.
-Unless otherwise specified in the Order Form or this Agreement, the Snowflake entities contracting with Customer or the Customer Affiliate are at www.snowflake.com/legal.
+“Snowflake” means Snowflake Inc. or its Affiliate, as applicable.
+For clarity, unless otherwise specified in the Order Form or this Agreement, the Snowflake entity contracting with Customer or the Customer Affiliate hereunder is as set forth under “Contracting Entities” at www.snowflake.com/legal.

-“Support Policy” means the Snowflake Support Policy made available at www.snowflake.com/legal.
+“Support Policy” means the Snowflake Support Policy and Service Level Agreement made available at www.snowflake.com/legal.

 “Taxes” means taxes, levies, duties or similar governmental assessments of any nature, including, for example, any sales, use, GST, value-added, withholding, or similar taxes, whether domestic or foreign, or assessed by any jurisdiction, but excluding any taxes based on net income, property, or employees of Snowflake.

-“Technical Services” shall mean the consulting, configuration or other professional services provided by Snowflake to Customer under an Order Form or Statement of Work.
+“Technical Services” means the consulting, configuration or other professional services provided by Snowflake to Customer under an Order Form or SOW.

-“Third Party Applications” means separate or third party data, services or applications (and other consulting services related thereto) made available by Customer or to Customer that interoperate with the Service and are subject to an independent agreement or supplemental terms to this Agreement.
+“Third-Party Applications” means separate or third-party data, services, offerings, or applications (and other consulting services related thereto) made available by Customer or to Customer that interoperate with the Service and are subject to an independent agreement or supplemental terms to this Agreement.

 “Usage Data” means usage and operations data in connection with the Customer’s use of the Service, including query logs and metadata (e.g., object definitions and properties).

-“User” means the persons designated and granted access to the Service by or on behalf of Customer, including its and its Affiliates’ Contractors.
+“User” means the persons designated and granted access to the Service by or on behalf of Customer, including, as applicable, any of its and its Affiliates’ Contractors.